top of page

 Leadership Sponsor of the Young Artist Exhibit

-Students in Pre-K through Graduated Seniors and Special Education Students are invited to enter their art in the 58th Annual Pembroke Arts Festival's Young Artists Exhibit.
-It is normally held under the tent on the Center Green, right in the middle of the action.
+Students in Pre-K through Graduated Seniors and Special Education Students are invited to enter their art in the 59th Annual Pembroke Arts Festival's Young Artists Exhibit.
+It will be held at the Pembroke Community Center.
 Prizes are sponsored by Bluestone Bank and Frame Center.

 Note - If you missed the submission deadline on Smarter Entry, Young Artists may still enter the competition by bringing your work to Pembroke Community Center on the dates below.